Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Infinite measures on quantum spheres

-One of the main results of \cite{quantum_spheres} is that a doubly-marked surface/path pair $(\CS,x,y),\eta'$ produced from $\Mstwo$ \emph{conditioned} to have quantum mass equal to $1$ (although $\Mstwo$ is infinite, this conditioning yields a probability measure) has the law of the unit area quantum sphere constructed in \cite{dms2014mating}, the points $x,y$ conditional on $\CS$ are chosen uniformly at random from the quantum measure, and the conditional law of $\eta'$ given $x,y,\CS$ is that of a whole-plane $\SLE_6$ process connecting $x$ and $y$.
-This holds more generally when we condition the surface to have quantum mass equal to $m$ for any fixed $m > 0$ except in this setting $\CS$ is a quantum sphere of mass $m$ rather than $1$.
-(As noted earlier, a sample from the law of such a surface can be produced by starting with a unit area quantum sphere and then scaling its associated mass measure by the factor $m$.)
+One of the main results of \cite{quantum_spheres} is that a doubly-marked surface/path pair $(\CS,x,y),\eta'$ produced from $\Mstwo$ \emph{conditioned} to have quantum area equal to $1$ (although $\Mstwo$ is infinite, this conditioning yields a probability measure) has the law of the unit area quantum sphere constructed in \cite{dms2014mating}, the points $x,y$ conditional on $\CS$ are chosen uniformly at random from the quantum measure, and the conditional law of $\eta'$ given $x,y,\CS$ is that of a whole-plane $\SLE_6$ process connecting $x$ and $y$.
+This holds more generally when we condition the surface to have quantum area equal to $m$ for any fixed $m > 0$ except in this setting $\CS$ is a quantum sphere of area $m$ rather than $1$.
+(As noted earlier, a sample from the law of such a surface can be produced by starting with a unit area quantum sphere and then scaling its associated area measure by the factor $m$.)

-This relationship between $\Mstwo$ and the law of a unit area quantum sphere decorated with an independent whole-plane $\SLE_6$ process implies that $\Mstwo$ possesses certain symmetries.
+The relationship between $\Mstwo$ and the law of a unit area quantum sphere decorated with an independent whole-plane $\SLE_6$ process implies that $\Mstwo$ possesses certain symmetries.
 These symmetries will be important later on so we will pause for a moment to point them out.

 \begin{itemize} \item If we condition on $\CS$, then the points $x$ and $y$ are both chosen independently from the quantum area measure on $\CS$. \item If we condition on $x$, $y$, and $\CS$, then $\eta'$ is whole-plane $\SLE_6$ from $x$ to $y$. \item The amount of quantum natural time elapsed for $\eta'$ to travel from $x$ to $y$ is equal to $T$ (the time corresponding to the L\'evy excursion). \end{itemize}